Using the right seasonings for your steak is key!

-I’ve tested both thyme and rosemary on all type of steak from tomahawks to New York strip steak and prime rib.
-To be honest it was so that I knew what tasted best, but now I have decided to share my tasty findings!
+I’ve tested both thyme and rosemary on all types of steak, from tomahawks to New York strip steak and prime rib.
+To be honest, I did this so that I would know what tasted best, but now I have decided to share my tasty findings!

 Table of contents